jeyj0/haskell-boilerplate/README.md

   - for use within VSCod(e/ium), install the haskell-language-server VSCod(e/ium) extension and start VSCod(e/ium) from within the project directory (or nix-shell for those who haven't set up lorri and direnv)
 - entr (https://eradman.com/entrproject/) (a command-line file-watcher, used in the scripts)

+## Mac users

+Nix seems to want to recompile ghc and cabal when installing the project dependencies the first time.
+Run nix-shell after setting everything up and wait for a LONG time until it's done.
+This has taken 16 hours before, so don't do it when you need your Mac for heavy tasks in the time, or don't have access to power.